ICI3D/ICI3D.github.io/daidd/index.md

 ## Course fees

 The course registration fee is ZAR 2,500.
-A small number of scholarships will be available for Clinic participants from Africa.
+A small number of scholarships will be available.
 Instructions for paying the course fee will be made available to successful applicants by mid November.

 ## Venue